mila-iqia/mila-docs/docs/Userguide_login.rst

-Welcome to the machine: Logging in to the cluster
+Welcome to the machine, Logging in to the cluster
 =================================================

 To access the Mila Cluster clusters, you will need an account.
 Please contact Mila systems administrators if you don't have it already.
 Our IT support service is available here: https://it-support.mila.quebec/